 Edward Goodwin said he purchased the Eagle, because he was tired of being vilified by the white Tulsa “metropolitan press” that disparagingly labeling him as “the black mayor of the City of Tulsa… because of the fact that I had become involved in all of these illegal operations. … So, the metropolitan press was so strong in their accusations against me, I said, ‘Well, I guess this is a good thing for me to do.
 I’m going to buy one of these papers.’”

-Instead of trying to restore and reshape his reputation, Goodwin said he discovered that his mission was far more consequential. “… I decided that I would dedicate the rest of my life fighting for the things that I knew that black people needed and never had in order to elevate them to a higher social level, a higher economic level, then that they’d been accustomed to.”
-He stamped this mission below the masthead, “We Make America Great When We Aid Our People.”
+Goodwin said he was initially motivated to use the Eagle to help restore and reshape his reputation as a successful businessman.
+Goodwin said he also discovered that his mission was far more consequential as a newspaper owner. “… I decided that I would dedicate the rest of my life fighting for the things that I knew that black people needed and never had in order to elevate them to a higher social level, a higher economic level, then that they’d been accustomed to.”
+He stamped this mission below the masthead, “We Make America Better When We Aid Our People.”

 Two years later, Goodwin moved our headquarters to 123 North Greenwood into a building owned by his father.
 In 1966, the Tulsa Urban Renewal Authority declared plans to build the Crosstown Expressway by bulldozing our land and displacing dozens of black-owned businesses and properties.
 We refused to move and built across the street a new, modern building at 122 North Greenwood. (the site today is ONEOK Field and home to the Tulsa Drillers’ Double A minor league baseball team).
 We remained in Greenwood until the 1980s, when we were forced to move – including to three different locations – before settling at our current headquarters, 624 East Archer Street, formerly home to Mabrie’s Garage and Storage.